sangongs/Cunctator_docker/README.md

 ### Memory requirement

-Due to a memory leak problem of [weld](https://github.com/weld-project/weld), some benchmarks may take up to 128GB memory.
+Due to a memory leak issue of [weld](https://github.com/weld-project/weld), some benchmarks may take up to 128GB memory.
 To reduce memory usage, try editing the benchmark to use smaller input, or adjusting the number of runs using option `-r` of the [`%timeit` command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-timeit) in the benchmark notebook.

 Additionally, after closing a notebook, jupyter does not automatically kill its python kernel, which may use a lot memory.
 We need to manually kill the kernels to release memory.